MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-ADLS-SPN.md

 ## Enter the Azure Resource ID or the Azure Subscription details in the storage account attachment to Audience Insights.

-You can attach an Azure Data Lake storage account in audience insights to either [store output data](manage-environments.md) or [use it as a data source](connect-common-data-service-lake.md).
+Attach an Azure Data Lake storage account in audience insights to [store output data](manage-environments.md) or [use it as a data source](connect-common-data-service-lake.md).
 Choosing the Azure Data Lake option lets you choose between a resource-based or a subscription-based based approach.

 <!-- move the below sections to the CDS and Manage Environment articles?-->